Rosephanye Powell: Personal life and education

-Rosephanye Dunn Powell, born in Lanett, Alabama, studied piano, played the saxophone and sang in choirs as a child.
-As a high school student, she excelled in track and basketball, played saxophone in the marching band, and performed lead roles in theatrical productions.
-Powell graduated from West Point High School (West Point, GA) in 1980 and was the class valedictorian.
-She received a basketball scholarship to Alabama State University but soon realized that she could not play basketball and pursue a music degree.
+Rosephanye Dunn Powell was born in Lanett, Alabama.
+She studied piano, played the saxophone, and sang in choirs as a child.
+Powell graduated from West Point High School (West Point, GA) in 1980 as valedictorian.
+She received a basketball scholarship to Alabama State University, but soon realized that she could not play basketball and pursue a music degree.
 Powell graduated summa cum laude from Alabama State University with a Bachelor of Music Education degree, vocal emphasis (1984); with distinction from Westminster Choir College with a master's degree in vocal performance and pedagogy (1987); and from The Florida State University as a University Fellow with a Doctor of Music degree in vocal performance(1993).